cl0sed/cp-prototype/memory-bank/systemPatterns.md

 *   Code Quality: Enforced via pre-commit hooks (Ruff, Black, ESLint, Prettier).
 [Source: README.md Sec 7]
 *   Authentication Overrides: Use SuperTokens API overrides to integrate with our database models, ensuring user data synchronization between SuperTokens and our database.
 [Source: backend/app/features/auth/supertokens_config.py]
 *   React State Management: Use React hooks (useState, useContext, etc.) for state management.
 [Source: frontend-react/src/contexts/AuthContext.tsx]
+*   Custom Haystack Components: Define custom components using the `@component` decorator and subclassing `haystack.core.component.Component` to wrap external libraries or custom logic within the Haystack pipeline framework.
+*   Use Cached `Settings` object through `get_settings` instead of accessing the `Settings` directly.
+*   Store feature-specific prompts in `features/.../prompts/{prompt_name}/{version}.ext`, shared prompts in `shared/prompts/{prompt_name}/{version}.j2`
+*   Store feature-specific tools in `features/.../tools.py` and shared tools in `shared/tools/... .py`
+*   Versioning pattern for prompts: `{prompt_name}/{version}.j2` within the respective prompts directory.
+*   Prompt and Tool Versioning: Prompts and tools are versioned in Git, activated via pipeline tags (default or override), configured via `pipeline-tags.yaml` with a fallback to `DEFAULT_PROMPT_VERSION`, and managed by `PromptService`.
+Startup validation ensures config integrity and file existence for default tags.
+*   Message Content Access: Use `.text` to access the main textual content of a Haystack `ChatMessage` object.
+Use `.content` to access the main textual content of a database `ChatMessage` model object.
+Be mindful of which object type you are working with.
+[2025-04-21 13:08:50]

+*   Logging Standard: Use `logging.getLogger(__name__)` to obtain a named logger instance in each module.
+Use appropriate logging levels (`debug`, `info`, `warning`, `error`, `critical`, `exception`).
+Ensure log messages are clear, concise, and do not include the log level in the message text.
+Use `logger.exception()` to log exceptions with traceback.
+Avoid `print()` for log output.
+*   Comment Standard: Use docstrings for modules, classes, and functions to explain their purpose.
+Use inline comments sparingly to clarify complex or non-obvious code.
+Remove unnecessary, redundant, self-explanatory, or excessive comments (including commented-out file paths).
+Clearly mark temporary or incomplete code with comments like `# TODO` or by commenting out blocks.

 ## Architectural Patterns